Launch pricing — Journey from $10/mo. See plans →

 Stop all protein treatments and protein-rich products immediately.
 Do a deep moisture treatment — apply a protein-free deep conditioner, cover with a shower cap, and leave for 30 minutes under gentle heat.
 Repeat weekly until hair regains flexibility.
 Once balanced, reintroduce protein gradually and in small amounts.

-Chapter 4
+Chapter 04

 The Elasticity Test

 The elasticity test is the most reliable way to determine whether your hair needs protein or moisture right now.
-It's simple, takes 30 seconds, and you can do it every wash day to monitor your balance over time.
+It's simple, takes 30 seconds, and you can do it every wash day to monitor your hair elasticity balance over time.

 How to Do the Elasticity Test

 1. 1.
-Take a single strand of wet hair (freshly washed, no products)
+Take a single strand of wet hair

 2. 2.
 Hold it firmly between your fingers at both ends

 3. 3.
-Gently stretch it and observe what happens:
+Gently stretch it and observe what happens

 Stretches and snaps back: Your hair is balanced.
 Maintain your current routine.